Pesaru-Sreenidhi-Reddy/rock-paper-scissors/README.md

 Compilation command for project: javac rockpaperscissors.java

-Execution command for project: java rockpaperscissors
+Execution command : java rockpaperscissors

 output for the project will be something like this: